celo-org/celo-composer-react-native/README.md

 # React Native | Celo Composer

-This is a community-created and maintained starter kit for React Native using the wallet connect kit and wagmi.
+This is a community-created and maintained starter kit, designed to help you quickly launch your project on the Celo blockchain.
+It comes preconfigured with NativeWindCSS for styling, WalletConnect for seamless wallet integration, and Wagmi for handling on-chain transactions.

 ## Setup & Installation